evdcush/TensorFlow-wheels/env-setup-guide.md

 # Then source your shell config (you may need to start a new terminal session)
-source ~/.zshrc # or .bashrc or whatever pyenv install 3.6.8 # (see the README for building for 3.7 pyenv virtualenv 3.6.8 my_virtualenv_name pyenv local my_virtualenv_name pip install -U pip setuptools pip install wheel numpy scipy keras # MUST install wheel and keras for tf to build successfully
+source ~/.zshrc # or .bashrc or whatever pyenv install 3.7.2 pyenv virtualenv 3.7.2 my_virtualenv_name pyenv local my_virtualenv_name pip install -U pip setuptools pip install wheel numpy scipy keras # MUST install wheel and keras for tf to build successfully